 What information could be useful to share with the mariner?

-Which communications system to use?
+Which communications system are available to use?

 How should it be used – user interface requirements?

+What report data / analysis data is required?

 Which records should be kept and for how long?

+What cyber security protection will be required?

+Each of these questions and subjects are tackled throughout this documents.

-Operational Goals
+Primary Operational Goals

-The typical operational goal of an Aid to Navigation (AtoN) is to provide a requisite availability of service and reduce as much as possible any down time.
+The typical operational goal of an Aid to Navigation (AtoN) is to provide a requisite availability of service and reduce as much as possible any down time in line with Recommendation R130 and Guideline 1035.
 Availability is proportional to the Mean Time Between Failures (MTBF) and inversely proportional to the Mean Time to Repair (MTTR).
 The MTBF should be increased and MTTR should be reduced as far as possible.

 When planning a passage, the mariner anticipates that the AtoN on their route will be functioning in accordance with the published characteristics laid down in nautical documentation and on charts.
 In the interests of safety, the mariner should be notified as soon as possible of any failures of AtoN.
-A maximum time delay before a navigational failure of an AtoN is detected needs to be defined.
+A maximum tolerable time delay before a navigational failure of an AtoN is detected needs to be defined by the competent authority.

 The availability of an AtoN can be maintained by identifying faults which reduce redundancy, or in due course, that would directly result in an AtoN failure (if no remedial action is taken).
 AtoN availability can be affected by both the AtoN system redundancy and by its ancillary equipment e.g. Power Supplies.
 Similarly, Security, Intruder and Flood Alarm systems must be considered because of the threat such events may pose to the AtoN.
-The cost effectiveness of the AtoN service should be maximised with the provision of RCMS.
+The cost effectiveness of the AtoN service should be maximised with the provision of Remote Control and Monitoring System (RCMS).

-System Objectives
+System Benefits

-The objectives of RCMS vary depending on the policies of the administration, the type and importance of the AtoN being monitored, and the local conditions.
-The designer of a remote control and monitoring system may not need to include all of the following objectives and will only select those which best suit the application.
+The aims of the RCMS will vary as a result of risk assessments in accordance to relevant local policies and conditions.
+The designer of a RCMS may not need to include all of the following objectives and will only select those which best suit the application.

-provide information to the operator consistent with his level of competence;
+Provide information to the operator consistent and structured way based on competence;

-provide controls to the operator consistent with his level of competence;
+Provide controls to the operator based on competence ;

-control and monitoring system reliability, availability and cost should be optimized with the systems being monitored.
+Control and monitoring system reliability, availability and cost should be optimized with the systems being monitored.

+Ensure the system is secure form a cyber-security basis.

 Identification of Failures (affecting AtoN system provider liability)

-identify failure of an AtoN to operate within specification published for the mariners;
+Note: it is suggested to make an introduction to the paragraphs that will be developed later since it is not clear enough why they are enumerated.
+I infer that the importance of identifying a failure needs to be explained.

+In the event of a failure the system should provide the following information :-

+Ability to maintain monitoring capabilities during periods of equipment or system failures

+Activate a communication protocol and escalate to different stakeholders

+The operator shall then take the necessary steps for:

+Verification of failures received by third parties to avoid unnecessary deployment of resources.

-notify failure of an AtoN within a time period consistent with the phase of the voyage in which the aid is used and the criticality of the aid for safe navigation;
+Inform upon the failure of an AtoN as soon as possible to all stakeholders, according to the voyage phase in which this AtoN is being used and how crucial it is for a safe navigation

-compile and maintain a record of operation of an AtoN;

-confirm third party reports of failures to avoid unnecessary mobilisations.
+Define the actions to be taken to rectify the situation.

 AtoN Availability

+Needs some narrative to support the following bullet points

+The status captured on availability allows the following actions:

 verify operation of an AtoN within specifications;

 identify faults that are likely to lead to an AtoN failure if no repair action is undertaken;